derpston/Audi-radio-DIS-reader/README.md

 For helping me figure this out, thanks to:

 * Jeff (Oscilloscope and help with initial investigation)
-* Becky ("Read on the rising clock edge!" and format investigation)
+* Becky ("Read on the rising clock edge!", format investigation and solving the checksum question)